tmalaska/hadcom.utils/README.md

 >Converting a {key}|{field}|{value} env files to an avro file with a generated schema
 >
 >Converting a multiple row type file to multiple avro files each having a generated schema

+###[NonSplittableGzip]
+>Converts a non-splittable gzip file stored in hdfs to a sequence file of your choose of compression (snappy, gzip, bzip2)

+###[NonSplittableZip]
+>Converts a non-splittable zip file stored in hdfs to a sequence file(s) of your choose of compression (snappy, gzip, bzip2).
+There will be a sequence file for every file in the original zip file.